modxcms/oauth2-server/README.md

 - Trigger actions on integrated platforms using authenticated REST hooks

 ## Security
 The OAuth2Server Extra doesn't grant any permissions whatsoever, on its own.
-It only provides way to grant, manage, revoke and verify *access tokens*.
-Call the convenience snippet `[[!verifyOAuth2]]` in your Resource/Template, and the Resource will return an unauthorized or error response, if the request isn't accompanied by a valid access token.
+It only provides a way to grant, manage, revoke and verify *access tokens*.
+Call the Snippet `[[!verifyOAuth2]]` in your Resource/Template, and the Resource will return an unauthorized or error response, if the request isn't accompanied by a valid access token.
 You can choose to do whatever you like, with the verified request—the possibilities are endless.

 ## Usage
-_The instructions below assuming the default configuration for the OAuth2Server Extra_
+_The instructions below assume the default configuration for the OAuth2Server Extra._

 ### Granting an Access Token to a 3rd Party
 1. Install the OAuth2Server Extra via the Extras Installer in MODX Revolution.
 Hard-refresh your manager window after installing, as with any Extra.